meta-toolkit/meta/overview-tutorial.md

 ## Corpus input formats

-There are currently two corpus input formats:
+There are currently three corpus input formats:

  - `line_corpus`: each dataset consists of one to three files:
    * `corpusname.dat`: each document appears on one line.